jmaronas/prhltgpu.software.installation/README.md

 This will allow you to create update files for your current machines and, by running the `install.sh` file followed by the `update_dat.sh` files you can install new machines without the need of creating a different `install.sh` file.

 **Example** To motivate this way of installing things, consider the following example.
 You have installed cuda8 in your machines.
 After one year, you update your machines and add also cuda 9 and cuda10.
 After one more year, you decide to erase cuda 8.
 One year later, a set of ten new machines comes to your lab, and you want them to have exactly the same software as the others.
 Instead of creating a new file that installs only cuda 9 and 10, you can run all the files in order.
 The first file will install cuda 8, and the updates files will erase it and install cuda 9.
 This helps a lot in setting up machines quickly.
 However, I recommend, each year, to merge the `install.sh` and `update_date.sh` files and create a new `install.sh` file, to avoid running several scripts that install and uninstall software.

+#### TIPS

+* Since December 2020, Nvidia provides a nice interface to install cuda.
+It allows to install many things like drivers, samples, cuda library etc. My recommendation is only installing the cuda library and install the drivers separately.
+* Since December 2020, when I come to a new update I just install the last stable version of cuda and cudnn.
+I used to install everything but this is not really useful unless anyone needs a specific version of CUDA, which is not the usual case.
+* Cuda installer usually set a symbolic link from the cuda version to `$dir/cuda/`.
+If you have several cuda installed in your machines they cannot all point to  `$dir/cuda/`.
+As a consequence I recommend removing this option from the installer.
+If you then need to create the link for any reason, just type `sudo ln -s /usr/local/cuda11.0/ /usr/local/cuda/`
+* After each update I recommend generating the `completePackages.txt`.
+In case you have a new machine coming just use it for installing all the packages.
+In the past I used to perform the set of operations described in section 2.
+However after updating to UBUNTU 20 I just create this file that will be installed through the `install.sh` file.
+Note that as this `completePackage.txt` file will list packages installed through the subsequent updates, when running the bash update files, these files will just ignore this new packages as they are already installed.
+You can choose anyway to keep the original file and just subsequently run all the bash update files.
+As you prefer!

 ## 2.1 Examples